New Sacred Ground Circle

 Sermon on the Mount: A Beginner’s Guide to the Kingdom of Heaven

-Please read the introduction and chapter 1 in preparation for the first session.
+Please read chapter 4 in preparation for the next session.

 Dr. Amy Jill Levine, Professor of New Testament and Jewish Studies at Vanderbilt University, has built her career on helping Christians understand the Jewish context of Jesus’ life and ministry.
 Her newest book, Sermon on the Mount, is a readable and thought-provoking look at these fundamental teachings from Matthew’s gospel.
 Father Sam will use this book (available in paperback or for the Kindle) as the guide to our six-week study, in partnership with the folks of Grace Church of Great Barrington and Christ Trinity Church of Sheffield.
-Beginning September 29, we will gather on the Zoom platform on Tuesdays, 7:00-8:30 pm.
+Continuing this Tuesday, we will gather on the Zoom platform, 7:00-8:30 pm.
 Questions?
 Ask Father Sam.